 Where To Eat

-Run, don’t walk, to sample the world-famous Jamaican patty: flaky dough pockets filled with Caribbean spices and meats, which is one of the island’s signatures.
-Diego sends his friends to Tastee patties.
-Good Hope also is known for serving the island’s other great culinary crown, jerk chicken and pork, and for a little fanfare, Diego says not to miss Club Nazz, which is an easy stroll from the pier.
+Run, don’t walk, to sample the world-famous Jamaican patty: flaky dough pockets filled with Caribbean spices and meats, which is one of the island’s signature dishes.
+Diego sends his friends to Tastee.
+Good Hope also is known for serving the island’s other great culinary crown, jerk chicken and pork, and for a little fanfare, Diego says not to miss Club Nazz and Restaurant, which is an easy stroll from the pier.

-There are many options to explore Falmouth, Diego says, and “a private driver may take you on a more customized experience of the countryside, local meals and historic sites.”
-Head to Royal Caribbean’s website to learn about its Jamaica-bound Caribbean cruises and shore excursions.
+There are many options to explore in Falmouth, Diego says, and “a private driver can take you on a more customized experience of the countryside, local meals and historic sites.”
+For more culinary inspiration, here are the nine must-try Jamaican foods.

 Ready to get away?
 You can explore future Jamaica-bound Caribbean cruises here.